-The enclosure front door(s), constructed of 12- or 14-gauge steel (dependent on product configuration), is hinged and attached to the enclosure frame.
-The door is secured using a handle (or latch) with padlock provision.
-The automatic controller (when configured) and device option panel(s) are mounted within the front door.
-When the door is open, service personnel have access to the power switches, terminal blocks, control wiring, electrical components and other accessories.
-Door swing is a minimum of 90 degrees.
+The enclosure front door, constructed of 14-gauge steel, includes a handle with padlock provision and is attached to the frame with heavy-duty hinges.
+Device panels and automatic controller are mounted within the front door.
+When the door is open, service personnel have access to the power switches/ circuit breakers, terminal blocks, control wiring, electrical components and other accessories.
+Door swing (direction can be reversed upon request) is limited to 90 degrees and an optional door-stop is available to hold it open.
+If necessary, door removal can be accomplished by lifting the hinge pins.
+An optional rear door can be provided.